SlamBall: Positions

-Teams are free to choose their own configuration, the usual formations being either 1 stopper, 2 handlers, and 1 gunner or 1 stopper, 1 handler, and 2 gunners.
+Teams are free to choose their own configuration, the usual formations being either one stopper, two handlers, and one gunner or one stopper, one handler, and two gunners.

 Fouls

-Each player can commit just three personal fouls before he is removed from the match (the match is 20 minutes; a FIBA-organised 40-minute game allows five, and a 48-minute game such as the NBA is six).
+Each player can commit just three personal fouls before he is removed from the match (the match is 20 minutes; a FIBA-organized 40-minute game allows five, and a 48-minute game such as the NBA is six).
 A coach or player displaying poor sportsmanship (such as fighting, arguing vehemently against an official) may be charged with a technical foul.
 Two technical fouls results in a disqualification.

 When a foul is called, the player who has committed it will then take position on the baseline of the lower trampolines while the player who was offended will take up offensive position at center court.
 This is called a face-off.
 Upon a signal from the referee the offensive player will be free to mount an attack at the basket, which the defender now must endeavor to stop.
 The defender must enter the lower trampoline only after bouncing in from the side trampoline.
 If the offensive player is successful, then points will be awarded depending on the shot converted and the offensive players' team will retain possession of the ball.
 In the case of any tie-ups, the defensive team always gain possession, but if the shot was blocked, the offensive team retains the ball from center court.